-Nonetheless, the strict determinism of such a world would look rather different when, according to our actual circumstance of observers, we consider parcels of the whole and try concrete descriptions by defining the relevant properties to characterize the effective interrelations underlying the dynamical systems behavior of a given subsystem in its environment.
-We establish in this way concrete phase subspaces, far away from the abstract one of the whole world, depending on both the chosen scale and description accuracy, and whose applicability would be surely temporary.
-The generic feasibility of such a descriptive approach corresponds to our assumption (3), understood by us as arising from global features.
+Nonetheless, the strict determinism of such a supposed world would look rather different when, according to our actual circumstance of observers, we consider either the whole or, more usually, parcels of the whole and try concrete descriptions by defining the relevant properties to characterize the effective interrelations underlying the dynamical systems behavior of a given subsystem in its environment.
+We establish in this way concrete phase spaces, far away from the abstract one we have assumed for the real world, depending on both the chosen scale and description accuracy, and whose applicability would be surely temporary.
+The generic feasibility of such a descriptive approach corresponds to our assumption (3).
 In any descriptive process, the necessarily neglected details, easily attributable to microscopic scales but possibly to higher levels also, imply strict determinism breakage at the observer level of description through two opposite kinds of perceptible effects: the ubiquitous presence of random noise and the more peculiar occurrence of structural evolution.
 The latter can be convincingly explained within the deterministic world view by attributing it to omitted details that, if properly incorporated into the description, would convert the apparently structural nature of the observed phenomena into a concatenated part of the current dynamical activity.
 Such details should include the euphemistic plasticity and external stimuli we have introduced as appropriate circumstances for structural evolution in Subsection 4.2. \footnote{Let us insist that structural transformation deals with changes in the organized structure of dynamical interrelations appreciated by the observer, not with behavioral bifurcations induced by quantitatively varying environmental properties by now included into the description.
-Nevertheless, the occurrence of novel behaviors can activate underlying plasticity effects through which the interacting subsystems can structurally transform at the eyes of the observer.} Notice, however, that such an explanation will be always incomplete and will successively require more and more details up to reach the abstract level of the dynamical interrelations strictly governing the whole world, where structural evolution should have vanished.
+Nevertheless, the occurrence of novel behaviors can activate underlying plasticity effects through which the interacting subsystems can structurally transform at the eyes of the observer.} Notice, however, that such an explanation will be always incomplete and will successively require more and more details up to reach the abstract level of the dynamical interrelations strictly governing the real world, where structural evolution should have vanished.